ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Taxes 1040
     - Leave a field blank, write the wrong digits, make typos
     - Note that not all types of noise apply to all datasets
-  * - Income / Wages
+  * - Income / wages
     - Taxes (both)
     - Leave a field blank, make typos
     - Note that wages and income are on separate tax forms and noise is applied to each separately